Achieving Your Commitment of Monthly Participation:

-- Actively working on an A.P.P.L.E. committee (see “Executive and Committees”)
+- Actively working on an APPLE Committee (see “Executive and Committees”)

-- Assisting the Kiss’n Ride Program.
+- Assisting with the Kiss’n Ride Program.

 Participation in the Classroom (“Duty Parent” or “Duty Days”):

 Parents are scheduled to participate in the classroom most days of the year.
 Exceptions may be made at the beginning of the year or on special days.
-Parents support the teacher in whatever capacity he/she requires.
+Parents support the teacher in whatever capacity they require.
 Teachers lay out their general expectations at the first Program Enhancement Meeting and generally supply a list of particular duties on the specific duty day.
 Support can include filling mail bags, photocopying, preparing classroom materials, assisting students in and out of the class, helping students with exercises, one-on-one time with students who have missed days or leading groups of students to allow the teacher more focused time.